-Parsley requires a fairly rich soil in order to thrive.
+Parsley requires a fairly rich soil in order to grow well.
 Once established, however, parsley is a low-maintenance plant that requires very little attention if given the right conditions to grow in.
 Parsley is a biennial herb, this means it will flower and produce seeds in its second year of growth, so you’ll only need to replace it every two years.

-Varieties of Parsley
+Varieties of Parsley to Grow

-There are two main types of parsley
+There are two main types of parsley:-

-- Flat-leaf (Italian) parsley – this resembles coriander and has a milder taste
+- Flat-leaf (Italian) parsley – this resembles coriander and has a milder taste.

-- Curled parsley – this is what you will normally find used as a garnish and can be chopped easily
+- Curled parsley – this is what you will normally find used as a garnish and can be chopped easily.

 How to Grow Parsley

 Parsley thrives in rich soil, with plenty of organic matter added, such as well-rotted animal manure or homemade compost.
 It will do best in full sun or partial shade, and needs plenty of moisture.